Columbia Vitolo University: What is the Difference between a Co-Op and a Condo?

 Condo sublet policies are far more liberal.
 While there may be rules against short-term sublets (say, less than 6 months), there is usually no outside limit nor do boards have the right to turn down a tenant unless they exercise that right of first refusal and lease your apartment themselves.
 But just like a Co-Op, the application fees, move-in fees, processing fees, etc., can range from a few hundred to a couple of thousand dollars extra that you or your potential tenant will have to pay.
 And you will be living in a building with a more transient population than a Co-Op.

 Want to learn more or have a question about something we didn’t address here?
-Call the Columbia Vitolo Team at Corcoran at 212-941-2583 and find out more.
+Call the Columbia Vitolo Team at Compass at 212-941-2583 and find out more.